yorevs/homesetup/README.md

 [![Gitter](https://badgen.net/badge/icon/gitter?icon=gitter&label)](https://gitter.im/yorevs-homesetup/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Donate](https://badgen.net/badge/paypal/donate/yellow)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J5CDEFLF6M3H4)

-HomeSetup is a bundle of scripts and dotfiles that will elevate your bash shell experience to another level.
-There are many improvements and facilities, especially for developers that will ease the usage and highly improve your productivity.
-Currently we support **Bash** (v3.4+) for **Darwin** (MacOS) and **Linux**.
-We have plans to add support for _Zsh_ as well.
+HomeSetup, created in **August 17, 2018**, is a comprehensive bundle of scripts and dotfiles designed to elevate your **bash shell** experience to new heights.
+Packed with numerous enhancements and developer-friendly features, HomeSetup is geared towards streamlining your workflow and significantly boosting productivity.
+Currently, it offers robust support for Bash (version 3.4+) on both _macOS_ and _Linux_ platforms.
+Moreover, we have exciting plans to extend support for [Zsh](https://www.zsh.org/) in the near future, catering to a wider range of users.
+If you're seeking a more powerful and efficient shell experience, HomeSetup is the perfect solution.

 **THIS IT NOT JUST ANOTHER DOTFILES FRAMEWORK**